acoli-repo/book-gen/neural-sum/README.md

-# Including a neural component for the sentence selection:
+# A neural sentence selection component
-In order to choose the sentences of the document to use for the summary, use a combination of textrank and a neural scorer component which was trained to score the sentences using information about their similarity with the abstract sentences.
+In order to select the summary sentences, use a combination of textrank and a neural scorer component which was trained to score the sentences using information about their similarity with the abstract sentences.

 ## Pipeline description: